Training a newsroom on WordPress in two days: the curriculum that survives turnover

 Day one makes one person dangerous.
 Day two makes the room work together.

-Roles and responsibilities first — who can publish, who can only submit for review, who owns the homepage, who can touch the photo library.
+Roles and responsibilities first: who can publish, who can only submit for review, who owns the homepage, who can touch the photo library.
 Then the review-and-approval flow, run live: a reporter submits, an editor opens it, sends it back with a change, the reporter fixes it, the editor publishes.
 Then the asset library and the editorial calendar, because a photo nobody can find is a photo nobody used, and a calendar nobody updates is a Slack thread with extra steps.
-Last, the searchable archive — how to find what the newsroom already published, which is how you stop reporters from rewriting a piece the paper ran eighteen months ago.
+Last, the searchable archive, meaning how to find what the newsroom already published, which is how you stop reporters from rewriting a piece the paper ran eighteen months ago.

 The day-two exercise is a complete two-person workflow.
 Two trainees, one story, all the way from pitch to published, swapping the reporter and editor seats so each person has sat in both.
+Same staging environment as day one, same clock: just two people in the room instead of twelve.
 When they can do that without me in the room, day two is done.

 What makes the curriculum survive turnover